Story and photos by Manos Angelakis

-Els Tallers: A Culinary Hidden Gem in Catalonia
+Els Tallers Restaurant – A Culinary Hidden Gem in Catalonia Spain

 Spain’s Catalonia has a very high concentration of Michelin-starred restaurants.
-However, even small, local restaurants, tascas and rural retreats create delicious food that do not need Michelin stars to be mouthwatering.
+However, even small, local restaurants, tascas and rural retreats create delicious food that do not need Michelin stars to be mouth-watering.

 Tiny, isolated on top of Triassic limestone cliffs that fall straight down to the river below, the picturesque medieval mountain town of Siurana has now only 32 permanent residents and La Siuranella, an eight-room boutique hotel with a spectacular restaurant and pool.
 To those staying in the hotel it includes breakfast in the room rate.
 The restaurant, El Tallers, is reasonably priced, offering an exceptional sampling of the cuisine of Tarragon with a contemporary twist and is well worth a visit.